In the Shower

 It would be better if you take a shower instead of a bath!
 Don’t take more than 10 minutes during a shower!
 I think nobody needs a shower more than 10 minutes!
 Remember, every minute can waste 2 gallons of water.
 In case, you must have to take a bath, don’t fill the bathtub completely just fill it only a quitter.

 However, you can use the navy shower technique for save a huge number of water.
-Turn on the shower and wet yourself then turn it off and use soap, shampoo and what you need for a shower.
+Turn on the shower valve and wet yourself then turn it off and use soap, shampoo and what you need for a shower.
 Again turn on the shower and clean off soap and shampoo quickly.

 At the Sink